neura-sx/graphene-book/test/BSIP14.md

 # Specifications
 * The committee sets two values:
-(a) Maximum Income (MI) - it's the maximum income the network *wants* to recieve from each AM sold ,
+(a) Maximum Income `MI` - it's the maximum income the network *wants* to receive from each AM sold,
-(b) Network's Share (NS) - it's the network's share in the registrar's income from AM sales (e.g. 50%).
+(b) Network's Share `NS` - it's the network's share in the registrar's income from AM sales.
-The registrar is obliged to share with the network NS of its income but not more than MI.
-In other words, the network gets the smaller value of these two: [MI] and [NS * AM price].
+The registrar is obliged to share with the network `NS` of its income but not more than `MI`.
+In other words, the network gets the smaller value of these two: `MI` and `NS` * AM price.

 * The price of AM is determined by the registrar who has originally registered a given account.
-When registering a new account, the registrar sets the price of AM in terms of percentage of MI.
+When registering a new account, the registrar sets the future price of AM in terms of percentage of `MI`.

 * The split between the registrar and the referrer is defined by the registrar, as we have it now.

 * There is no vesting on cash-backs related to AM sales.

-Let's consider two examples to illustrute how it works:
+Let's consider two examples to illustrate how it works:
-### Exmaple I
+### Example I
-* MI = $4.00
+* `MI` = $4.00
-* NS = 50%
+* `NS` = 50%
 * AM price = 300%
 * referrer share = 60%